 Furthermore, all Vacant sites identified are subject to the provisions of the Urban Regeneration and Housing Act 2015 with respect to the Vacant Site Levy and are deemed in this Plan for 'regeneration' purposes.
 The Vacant Sites are contained on the Vacant Sites Register.
 These will be developed in conjunction with the requirements of the Vacant Sites Officer and the Regeneration section.
-In addition, derelict sites will also be subject to regeneration initiatives.
+In addition, derelict sites will also subject to regeneration initiatives.

-9.5.2 Strategic Sites
+9.5.2 Master Planning - Strategic Sites

 This Local Area Plan sets a framework to identify and secure the redevelopment and regeneration of such areas in need of renewal and supports the active land management of vacant sites to address incidents of urban decay and vacancy.
 The primary objective is to facilitate long-term economic development in the town and the delivery of sustainable housing and the generation of economic activity.
-Where necessary the development of strategic sites shall include the provision of improved transport infrastructure links to support the economic development of Longford Town.